-

 Fujifilm Fujinon GF30mm F5.6 T/S three-shot hand-held panorama at maximum shift (± 15mm)

 Handheld three-shot pano with GF30mm F5.6 T/S, totalling 175 MP.
-As this was shot without a tripod, there’s quite a bit of overlap in the centre but what’s of interest here is that maximum shift ±15mm has been applied to show the worst case.
+As this was shot without a tripod, there’s quite a bit of overlap in the centre, but what’s of interest here is that maximum shift ±15mm has been applied to show the worst case.
 Focus was confirmed using magnified LV, which is my preferred option of the various focusing aids.
-This three-shot pano was stitched in Lightroom with an automatic lens profile applied, which can’t be turned off.
-Still, no further corrections were made to show the vignetting and it’s no big deal as it could be cleaned up.
-Automatic profiles like this don’t show what’s being corrected in…
+This three-shot pano was stitched in Lightroom Classic with an automatic (built-in) lens profile applied, which can’t be turned off.
+Still, no further ‘manual’ corrections were made to display the vignetting, and it’s no big deal, as it could be cleaned up.
+Automatic profiles like this don’t show what’s…

 -